vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 > All arguments passed to the Prover contract functions are **private by default**.
 To make an argument public, simply add it to the list of returned values.

 See the example Prover contract code below.
-It generates proof of ownership of the BYAC NFT.
+It generates proof of ownership of the BYAC (*Bored Ape Yacht Club*) NFT.

 ```solidity
 contract BoredApeOwnership is Prover  {